 And as the saying goes, an ounce of prevention is worth a pound of cure.
 Staying with a scheduled routine of meals, snacks, rest, and exercise is vital for those with Alzheimer’s disease.
 It’s also insightful to keep a journal to document what’s triggering violent outbursts, the times of day they seem to be occurring, and what has worked (or not worked).

 Most importantly, however, is making sure that your own needs for self-care are met.
 Caring for a loved one with Alzheimer’s is exhausting, both physically and emotionally.
-Partnering with a professional respite care provider with expertise in providing the specialized Chicago home care seniors need is the ideal remedy for both the older adult with Alzheimer’s disease and the loved ones providing care.
+Partnering with a professional respite care provider with expertise in providing specialized in home care in Algonquin or a nearby community is the ideal remedy for both the older adult with Alzheimer’s disease and the loved ones providing care.

-At Inspired Home Care, we provide family caregivers the opportunity to take much-needed time to relax and recharge with our highly skilled, fully trained dementia care specialists.
-Contact our Arlington Heights home care team for a free in-home consultation to learn more at 847-787-7572.
+At Inspired Home Care, providers of professional memory care in Arlington Heights and surrounding areas, we provide family caregivers the opportunity to take much-needed time to relax and recharge with our highly skilled, fully trained dementia care specialists.
+Contact our home care experts for a free in-home consultation to learn more at 847-787-7572.